-I would wake up in the morning feeling like someone ran over me with a truck.
-“Why am I not retired and sleeping in?”, I would say to myself.
-Here I was in my 50’s working 12 to 14 hour days and quite honestly a little burnt out on what I was doing at some level.
-I pop in the shower, caffeinate a little and, of course, putting that negativity aside was the first business of the day.
+Waking up every morning feeling like someone ran over me with a truck, I would mumble to myself, “Why am I not retired and sleeping in!”.
+Here I was in my late 50’s working 12 to 14 hour days and quite honestly a little burnt out on what I was doing.
+I pop in the shower and then caffeinate a little in an effort to put that negativity aside.
 Sound familiar?
 It was time to change my stripes.

 How do you feel about your sales career so far?
 Do you feel exploited, disappointed, or even depressed with your current situation.
 When you took your job, at first, did it feel like an opportunity to get ahead, get to that next level, but now it seems less than.
 On the other hand, possibly you feel you’ve never really received any breaks, any opportunities, in your career.
 You’re stuck with a job… a means to an end for a paycheck.